bump-sh/docs/docs/help/account/billing.md

 We apply taxes in accordance with current regulations.
 Three scenarios are possible:

-- you or your company reside outside of Europe: we do not apply VAT.
+- your billing address is located outside of Europe: we do not apply VAT.
+- your billing address is located in Europe (except France): we do not apply VAT.
-- you or your company reside in Europe: we apply a 20% VAT unless you provide your VAT number in your billing details.
+- your billing address is located in France: we apply a 20% VAT unless you provide your VAT number in your billing details.

-## Payment Issues
+## Payment issues

 In the event of an issue with the charge on your credit card, Stripe will make several debit attempts in the following days.
 If, despite these attempts, payment remains unsuccessful, our Support team will contact you to assist in finding a solution.